Spanish River Community High School

-Spanish River Community High School is a public, coeducational high school in Boca Raton, Florida, USA.
+Spanish River Community High School is a public high school in Boca Raton, Florida, United States.
 It is part of the School District of Palm Beach County and serves the cities of Boca Raton and Delray Beach.

 History

 Spanish River Community High School opened in the fall of 1983, graduating its first senior class in 1985.
 It was founded with the objective of relieving the crowding at Boca Raton Community High School and to anticipate the future growth in the population of suburban Boca Raton.

 It began operations under the direction of principal Dr. William Pinder (1982-1986), who was appointed in 1982 to oversee the staffing and opening of the school.

 Although the campus was initially isolated and surrounded by farms, it quickly filled beyond capacity as the neighboring area rapidly developed.
 Additional classroom space was constructed in 1985 and again in 1988.
-In 2010, the campus expanded again, as the district completed construction on the Countess de Hoernle Auditorium.
+In 2008, the campus expanded again, as the district completed construction on the Countess de Hoernle Auditorium.

 Academics

-Spanish River Community High School offers various Advanced Placement (AP) courses.
+Spanish River Community High School offers various Advanced Placement (AP) and AICE courses.
 It also has four specialized academies: American History & Law, Biotechnology, Entrepreneurship and Early Childhood.

 It was rated an "A" school by the Florida Department of Education in 2002, 2004, 2005, and 2006.
 The school earned the rate of "A" based on student performance on the Florida Standards Assessments (FSA) in 2018 and 2019.